ethanabrooks/dissertation/introduction.typ

 We use a model trained on offline data to make context-conditional predictions, that we use to estimate state-action values.
-This stage of training involves standard gradient-based optimization and is analogous to outer-loop optimization in a traditional meta-learning algorithm.
+This stage of training involves standard gradient-based optimization and is analogous to outer-loop optimization in a traditional meta-learning algorithm, insofar as this stage distills priors in the model that support rapid downstream learning.
 The inputs to the model contain information relating to the environment dynamics, the reward function, and the current policy --- the parameters of a value estimate --- and we train the model to condition its predictions on this information.
 We explore various techniques to encourage the model to attend to this context (in-context learning) as opposed to resorting to priors encoded in its weights (in-weights learning). #cite(<chan2022data>, form: "prose") provides further discussion of this distinction.
 The model will then demonstrate some capability to generalize its predictions to unseen downstream settings, as long as those settings are adequately represented in the inputs and these inputs are similarly distributed to the inputs in the training dataset.

 === Policy Improvement
 We target a meta-RL setting in which the agent is unable to perform optimally at